 Writing scripts for remote actions on Mac

-The main use cases for remote actions are on-demand data collection from devices, self-healing tasks and modifying configuration settings.
+The primary use cases for remote actions include on-demand data collection from devices, self-healing tasks, and modifying configuration settings.

 The article assumes that the reader is familiar with Bash scripting.